playcanvas/developer.playcanvas.com/README.md

 ## Use 'watch' for quick iteration

-The watch build command will automatically build the site when changes are made in the `content` directory.
-On macOS:
+The watch build command will automatically rebuild the site when changes are made in the `content` or `public` folders.

-    npm run watch:osx

-On Windows:

-    npm run watch:windows
+    npm run watch

 ## Update CSS from SCSS